Boyd's shearwater

 Boyd's shearwater (Puffinus boydi), also known as the Cape Verde little shearwater, is a small shearwater which breeds in the Cape Verde archipelago of the Atlantic Ocean some 570 km off the coast of West Africa.
 The epithet commemorates British ornithologist Arnold Boyd.

+Sexual Segregation

+Females take longer foraging trips and travel further north.
+This seems to be driven by differing preferences for chlorophyll concentration and sea surface temperature.
+Overall spacial overlap of sexes is low.
+However, their diets are the same, consisting of fish, fish larvae, and squid.
+Both males and females feed chicks, but the males contribute more.
+This may be because females spend more time incubating eggs and are therefore more deprived of nutrition.

 Taxonomy

 Boyd's shearwater is sometimes considered a subspecies of either the little shearwater, Audubon's shearwater or Macaronesian shearwater.
 It has also been shown to be synonymous with the extinct Puffinus parvus Shufeldt of Bermuda.